aaronmcmicking/enigma/README.md

 ## Usage

-**A usage example is included in `main.cpp`.**
+**A usage example is included in `main.cpp`, and sample formatted plaintext is included in `/textfiles/plaintext.txt`.**

-An `EnigmaMachine` object must be instantiated with fields.
-For this, use the `EnigmaConfig` object.
-Both an `EnigmaMachine` and `EnigmaConfig` require five fields at instantiation: Rotors, Rotor Positions, Ring Settings, Reflector, and Plugboard settings.
+An `EnigmaMachine` object must be instantiated with fields, for which using an `EnigmaConfig` object is recommended.
+Both classes require five fields at
+instantiation: Rotors, Rotor Positions, Ring Settings, Reflector, and Plugboard settings.

 There are five `Rotors`, and each can only be used once per configuration.
-Each `Rotor` can start at position including and between 1-26.
-As well, each `Rotor` can have it's ring setting (ie. the position where it rotates a sequential `Rotor`) set, again between and including 1-26.
-A `Reflector` may also be chosen.
-The `Reflector` options are `A`, `B`, and `C`.
+Each `Rotor` can start at position and its ring setting (ie. the position where it rotates a sequential `Rotor`) set between and including 1-26.
+A `Reflector` may also be chosen, for which the options are `A`, `B`, and `C`.
 A `Plugboard` may be assigned using a formatted string with the desired plugboard pairs (ex.
 "AH KU YD WB")

 After creating an `EnigmaConfig`, use it to construct an `EnigmaMachine`.